 Court hearing and procedural update

-At the Patiala House Court, Additional Chief Judicial Magistrate Siddhant Sihag said Priya Kapur’s lawyers could have more time to officially respond to Mandhira’s application.
-Mandhira was present at the hearing by video.
+At the Patiala House Court, Additional Chief Judicial Magistrate Siddhant Sihag said Priya Kapur’s lawyers could have more time to give a formal answer to Mandhira’s application.
+Mandhira was at the court hearing by video.
 Representing Priya Kapur were Senior Advocate Maninder Singh and lawyers Smriti Asmita and Jhanvi Narang.

 Amit Prasad was in court for Mandhira Kapur Smith.
-During the hearing, Maninder Singh explained to the court that his team only got a copy of Mandhira’s application yesterday, and they needed time to prepare a response.
-The magistrate agreed to a short break in the proceedings to allow for this.
+During the hearing, Maninder Singh explained to the court that his team hadn’t received a copy of the application until the day before and needed time to prepare a response.
+The judge agreed to a short break in the case for this to happen.

 Arguments over document production and relevance

-Priya’s lawyers are against Mandhira getting the documents, saying the defamation case is only at the ‘notice’ stage, meaning charges haven’t been formally decided.
-They believe asking for documents now is too early in a criminal case and should wait.
+Priya’s lawyers are against Mandhira’s request for documents.
+They say the defamation case is still at the “notice stage” – it hasn’t gotten to the point where charges are being formally decided.
+They argue asking for documents now is too early in a criminal case and should wait for later.

-Priya’s counsel also stated that the documents Mandhira wants relate to property, trusts, and the estate itself, not the details of the defamation claim.
-What’s more, they say a lot of these documents are already available to the public, so there’s no need to get them through the court.
+Priya’s lawyers also said the documents Mandhira wants are about property, trusts and the estate itself, not about the actual claims of defamation.
+They also say a lot of the documents requested are already known to the public, so there’s no need for them to be handed over.

 Nature of the defamation complaint

-Priya began a criminal defamation case in January, claiming that things being said publicly are misleading, are meant to damage her reputation, and are meant to bother and harass her by being discussed in public, instead of being handled properly in court.
-Mandhira Kapur Smith and another person are named in the case.
+Priya started a criminal defamation case in January.
+She says that things being said publicly are misleading, are damaging her reputation and are intended to bother and harass her by being discussed in public instead of being dealt with in a court of law.
+She named Mandhira Kapur Smith and another person as those she is making the claim against.

-The lawsuit describes the statements made online and publicly as a series of events that are harming Priya’s good name.
-Mandhira’s application for documents seems to be a way of testing or questioning those claims, though Priya’s lawyers say the connection to the defamation isn’t that strong.
+The lawsuit says statements made online and to the public are part of a continuing pattern of damage to Priya’s good name.
+Mandhira’s request for documents seems to be a way of testing or questioning those accusations, though Priya’s lawyers say the connection between the documents and the defamation claims isn’t very strong.

 Context: inheritance dispute and will controversy

-This legal argument is happening as part of a bigger fight over the inheritance of Sunjay Kapur, the former chairman of Sona Comstar.
-Sunjay was first married to actress Karisma Kapoor and they have two children, Samaira and Kiaan.
-After their divorce, Sunjay married Priya Sachdev and had a son, Azarias.
+This argument over procedure is part of a much larger argument over the inheritance of the late Sunjay Kapur, who used to be chairman of Sona Comstar.
+Sunjay was first married to the actress Karisma Kapoor and they have two children, Samaira and Kiaan.
+After they divorced, Sunjay married Priya Sachdev and they had a son, Azarias.

-Last August, Priya gave the court a document she said was Sunjay’s will.
-However, his children and his mother, Rani Kapur, have disputed this.
-Though some reports have said Sunjay’s assets are worth around Rs 30,000 crore, his children have said they don’t know the actual value.
+Last August, Priya gave a document to the court which she said was Sunjay’s will.
+Sunjay’s children and his mother, Rani Kapur, have disputed this.
+Reports have said Sunjay’s total wealth was around 30,000 crore rupees, although his children have publicly stated they don’t know the exact amount.

 What to expect next and legal implications

-Because the court has given Priya’s team time to respond, they will likely explain in more detail why Mandhira’s request for documents is too early and why the requested records aren’t important.
-The court will then decide if it will order the documents to be shown, remove some parts of the request, or put the issue off until later in the criminal case.
+Because the court has given Priya’s team more time to respond, they will probably give a more detailed explanation of why Mandhira’s request for documents is too early and why the records she wants are not important to the case.
+The court will then decide whether to order the documents to be handed over, to remove parts of Mandhira’s request, or to wait to make a decision until a later point in the criminal case.

-If the court thinks the requested documents are directly related to the accusations of defamation, it may order them to be produced.
-If it doesn’t, the decision could strengthen the rules that protect people from having to turn over a lot of information at the ‘notice’ stage of a case.
+If the court thinks the documents asked for are clearly and directly related to the defamation accusations, it might order them to be produced.
+If not, the decision could strengthen the rules that protect people from being forced to hand over a lot of documents at the early “notice stage” of a case.

 Broader consequences for estate and reputational disputes

-This situation demonstrates how disputes over large estates often end up in criminal courts and become public, with arguments about reputation and demands for documents.
-People might use a defamation case to get some sort of resolution to what’s being said about them in public, and the other side might ask for documents to question someone’s honesty or claims about wills and trusts.
+This situation shows how disputes over very valuable estates frequently end up in criminal court and become public, with arguments about reputations and battles over documents.
+People might use defamation claims to try and stop damaging things being said publicly, while those on the other side might ask for documents to question someone’s honesty or claims about wills and trusts.

-Courts will consider legal procedure, how relevant something is, and what the public good is when deciding how to balance getting documents with preventing one side from just going on a ‘fishing expedition’ for information.
-For now, the argument is continuing, and what both sides say next will determine how the legal battle over Sunjay Kapur’s estate and the related claims about his and other people’s reputations will continue.
+Courts will consider the rules of procedure, what’s relevant and what the public interest is when deciding between allowing documents to be handed over and stopping what could be a too broad and early search for information.
+For now, the disagreement is ongoing and the next documents submitted by each side will determine how the legal battle over Sunjay Kapur’s estate and the related claims about reputations will go forward.